alliance-genome/agr_pavi/README.md

 ```

 #### Unit & integration testing
-Unit and integration testing for python components is done through `pytest`,
+Unit and integration testing for python components is done through [Pytest](https://pytest.org/),
 and all unit and integration tests must pass before PRs can be approved and merged.
+A minimum of 80% code coverage is required to ensure new code gets approriate unit
+testing before getting merged, which ensures the code is functional and won't break
+unnoticed in future development iterations.

 To run unit testing as a developer (generating an inspectable HTML report):
 ```bash